shibaone/shibadrop/README.md

 ## Background

-SeaDrop is a contract to perform primary drops on evm-compatible blockchains.
+ShibaDrop is a contract to perform primary drops on evm-compatible blockchains.
 The types of drops supported are public drops, allow list stages, token gated drops, and server-side signed mints.
-An implementing token contract should contain the methods to interface with `SeaDrop` through an authorized user such as an Owner or Administrator.
+An implementing token contract should contain the methods to interface with `ShibaDrop` through an authorized user such as an Owner or Administrator.

-Future SeaDrop contracts are envisioned to contain additional functionality like descending dutch auction mechanisms and payment in ERC20 tokens.
+Future ShibaDrop contracts are envisioned to contain additional functionality like descending dutch auction mechanisms and payment in ERC20 tokens.

 ## Deployments

 <table>
 <tr>
 <th>Network</th>
-<th>SeaDrop 1.0</th>
+<th>ShibaDrop 1.0</th>
 </tr>

 <tr><td>Ethereum</td><td rowspan="17">